An inmate in South Carolina was just captured 40 years after he escaped from a work crew - Local News 8

 An inmate in South Carolina was just captured 40 years after he escaped from a work crew

-An inmate who escaped from a South Carolina Department of Corrections work crew in 1979 was captured in Delaware on New Year’s Day, according to the department.
+A prison inmate who escaped from a South Carolina work crew in 1979 was captured in Delaware on New Year’s Day, according to the department.

 He is being held in Georgetown, Delaware, on a fugitive warrant and has waived extradition, Shain said.
 He is also charged with public intoxication, loitering, trespassing, forgery, criminal impersonation and being an out-of-state fugitive.

-A spokesperson for the Dover Police Department referred questions about an attorney for Romero to the Delaware attorney general’s office.
-CNN left messages for the attorney general’s office but has not heard back.
+The Delaware Attorney General’s office tells CNN that no defense attorney is listed for Romero in court records.

-Romero was serving an 18-year sentence for armed robbery when he managed to escape from a work crew in Anderson County, South Carolina, on December 13, 1979, Shain said.
+Romero was serving 18 years for armed robbery when he escaped in Anderson County, South Carolina, on December 13, 1979, Shain said.

-After he is returned to the South Carolina Department of Corrections, Romero will be required to serve the remainder of his original sentence, which is about seven years, plus any time added for an escape conviction, Shain said.
+After he is returned to South Carolina, Romero will have to serve the rest of his original sentence, about seven years, plus any time added for an escape conviction, Shain said.